penguin-s/tp-UserGuide-Jekyll/docs/UserGuide.md

 When navigating through the User Guide, there will be a hyperlink at the bottom of each section that will take you to back to [Contents](#contents).

+However, some sections may have a list of sub-contents as well.

+These sub-contents will let you navigate through the subsections in that particular section.

-However, some sections may have a list of sub-contents as well and will have hyperlinks at the bottom of every subsection *(e.g. [Adding an expense](#adding-an-expense-add-expense))* that will take you back to the sub-contents of that section.
+Hyperlinks will also be available at the bottom of every subsection *(e.g. [Adding an expense](#adding-an-expense-add-expense))* to take you back to the sub-contents of that section.

 Each list of sub-contents will also have a hyperlink to take you back to [Contents](#contents) so that you do not have to continuously scroll to reach the top of the page.